mathieu-benoit/hello-humanitec/docs/gke-advanced.md

 ## [PA-GCP] Deploy the Nginx Ingress controller

-As Platform Admin, in Google Cloud.
+As Platform Engineer, in Google Cloud.

 Deploy the Nginx Ingress Controller:
 ```bash